How To Get Rid of Mice in Columbus, Ohio

 Identify Your Rodents

 Rats and mice are commonly misidentified by homeowners which can lead to ineffective DIY removal.
-Different traps are available commercially, but they will only deal with an individual, not a whole colony.
+Different traps are available, but they will only deal with an individual, not a whole colony.
 Rats are also smart creatures who tend to avoid unidentified objects placed in their paths.
-Cornered rats are aggressive and my bite or claw to avoid being captured.
+Cornered rats are aggressive and may bite or claw to avoid being captured.
 If you do trap a live rat, now you must find a way to either dispose of it or relocate it safely far away.
 All that work for a single rat while hundreds remain hidden in your walls, attic, or basement.
 Setting out bait is also not a good DIY solution.
 Poisons are slow acting, meaning rats could perish inside your walls, air ducts, or anywhere else they scurry after ingesting the bait.
 In addition, baits can be very harmful to kids and household pets.

 Our exterminators will work to remove the entire colony, minimize the damage caused, and help prevent further infestations.
 After effective removal, our team will identify and seal holes where rats were entering and perform a thorough inspection, cleaning, and disinfection of the area; leaving you a healthy, pest-free home once again.
-Don’t delay, call the team at Champion Pest & Termite Control to rid yourself of rats for good.
+Don’t delay, contact the team at Champion Pest & Termite Control to rid yourself of rats for good!

-Rodent Control FAQ's
+Rodent Control FAQs

 The best tips for keeping mice and rats away involve general cleanliness.
 Make sure your countertops and floors are clean, seal all of your dry foods, and be sure to close all your outside doors whenever you can.